-It takes him 22 days to chop this tree down, 14 more days to chop the branches off, a year and a half to finish the boat with an axe.
+It takes him 22 days to chop this tree down, 14 more days to chop the branches off, a year and a half to finish the boat — with an axe.
 I’d chop on a tree for a day, two days.
-I say: This tree is not coming down.
+I say, “This tree is not coming down.
 I am done with this tree.
-I am going to work on some little tree.
-So there is the key.
+I am going to work on some little tree.”
+So, there is the key.
 Many chops fell a big tree.
 Do you want to do something great?
 Don’t quit.
 Keep chopping.

-9. Joyfully Embrace Hard Tasks
+9. Meet Hard Tasks with Joy

 Be willing to do many things in life cheerfully that at first you don’t want to do.
 They don’t come naturally to you.
 There is no worthwhile role in life that does not require you to do things you don’t at first feel like doing or that only let you do what comes naturally.
-So be cheerful in doing the parts of your life that you do not at first prefer to do.
+So, be cheerful in doing the parts of your life that you do not at first prefer to do.

-10. Find Your Calling
+10. Tether Christ to Your Calling

-Finally, find your niche, that is, find the thing you do love to do with all your weaknesses and all your strengths.
-Put most of your energies and your love there for Christ and his kingdom.
+Finally, find your niche — that is, find the thing you do love to do.
+With all your weaknesses and all your strengths, put most of your energies and your love there, for Christ and his kingdom.